superjose/deploud-feedback/README.md

 [Site here](https://deploud.com)

-Deploy helps you deploy your app to AWS, GCP, and Azure with a [b]single command[/b].
+Deploud helps you deploy your app to AWS, GCP, and Azure with a [b]single command[/b].

 Deploud is supporting the deployment of a Docker Image to Google Cloud Run Instantaneously.